Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Performance Evaluation

 \subsubsection{2-D Cross Field Analysis}

 We first compare the performance of MU-WSA and the compact array in 2-D scenarios where the transmitters and the receivers are at approximately the same height such that only the azimuth angle dominates.
-In Fig. \ref{fig:2D-pattern}, we analyze the beampattern of MU-WSA and compact array where four users are located at the same azimuth angle, ranging from $1$ to $20$m, represented by the white dot in the figure.
+In Fig. \ref{fig:2D-pattern}, we analyze the analog beampattern of MU-WSA and compact array where four users are located at the same azimuth angle, ranging from $1$ to $20$m, represented by the white dots shown in the figure.
 Comparing Fig. \ref{fig_2D:a} and \ref{fig_2D:b}, we observe that the far-field analog beam in the compact array fails to distinguish these users since the beamforming gain along the target direction is the same with no distance domain differentiation.
 While in the MU-WSA, due to the near-field focusing effect, the analog beam pattern depicts the feature of additional distance domain resolution, providing the opportunity to mitigate interference for users with similar angles.
 Moreover, as the beam is more focused toward the target position rather than a target angle, the power can be more concentrated.
-To better illustrate this effect, in Fig. \ref{fig:2D_SE}, we show the performance of the sum SE versus the transmission distance.
-Here we neglect the influence of the beamforming algorithm and consider the upper bound of SE.
-Fig. \ref{fig_2D_SE:a} shows the sum SE when users are at the same azimuth angle.
-We observe that with increasing distance between the users and the BS, the MU-WSA architecture first demonstrates a large performance improvement compared to the traditional compact architecture.
-By contrast, since the compact array fails to cancel the inter-user interference at the same angle, the sum SE drops to approximately zero because of the low SINR.
-When the communication distance increases to a certain point, the near-field beam-focusing effect vanishes, resulting in a smaller gap between the performance of the MU-WSA and the compact array.
-On the other hand, for users at different azimuth angles as shown in Fig. \ref{fig_2D_SE:b}, both the MU-WSA and the compact array architecture are able to distinguish the users and the sum SE is almost the same at all distances.
+Additionally, we observe the existence of grating lobe from Fig.~\ref{fig_2D:b} which is caused by the widely-spaced subarrays.
+The grating lobe would introduce additional user interference into the system, which may require interference cancellation beamforming algorithms, such as the baseband BD algorithm depicted in Sec.~\ref{Sec_BB}.